Venice Film Festival 2019 highlights | DW | 27.08.2019

 9. Pre-Opening

 For the last few years it has been the ritual of some festivals to present a special pearl of cinema history one day before the official opening.
-On August 27, 2019, the film Ecstasy (1933) by the Czech director Gustav Machatý and with later Hollywood star Hedy Lamarr will be shown at the Lido.
+On August 27, the film Ecstasy (1933), by the Czech director Gustav Machatý and with late Hollywood star Hedy Lamarr, will be shown at the Lido.
 This film was carefully and meticulously restored and is now experiencing a second premiere in Venice.

 10. The sidelines